fhswf/shem/design.md

 ### Module containers
 Every instance of every module lives in its own container.
 The isolation between containers makes it harder to exploit security defects in a module and to contain the effects of a successful attack on a module.

 SHEM will make use of OCI containers (docker, podman).
-The isolation might be improved giving each module instance its own virtual machine (like in Kata Containers or Qubes OS), but this would require hardware more powerful than a Raspberry Pi.
+The isolation might be improved giving each module instance its own virtual machine (like in Kata Containers or Qubes OS), or by using FreeBSD jails.

 ### Communication between modules
 Every module can only communicate to the orchestrator.
 If it requires data from other modules, it can request it from the orchestrator.